History of immigration to the United States: 1790 to 1850s

-If one excludes enslaved Africans, there was relatively little immigration from 1770 to 1830; while there was significant emigration from the U.S. to Canada, including about 75,000 Loyalists as well as Germans and others looking for better farmland in what is now Ontario.
-Large-scale immigration in the 1830s to 1850s came from Britain, Ireland, Germany.
-Most were attracted by the cheap farmland.
-Some were artisans and skilled factory workers attracted by the first stage of industrialization.
-The Irish Catholics were primarily unskilled workers who built a majority of the canals and railroads, settling in urban areas.
-Many Irish went to the emerging textile mill towns of the Northeast, while others became longshoremen in the growing Atlantic and Gulf port cities.
-Half the Germans headed to farms, especially in the Midwest (with some to Texas), while the other half became craftsmen in urban areas.
+Excluding enslaved Africans (see slave trade in the United States), there was relatively little immigration from 1770 to 1830.
+There was, however, significant emigration from the U.S. to Canada, including about 75,000 Loyalists as well as Germans and others looking for better farmland in what is now Ontario.
+Large-scale immigration in the 1830s to the 1850s came from Britain, Ireland and Germany, and most were attracted by the cheap farmland.
+Some were artisans and skilled factory workers who were attracted by the first stage of industrialization.
+The Irish Catholics were primarily unskilled workers who built a majority of the canals and railroads and settled in urban areas.
+Many Irish went to the emerging textile mill towns of the Northeast, but others became longshoremen in the growing Atlantic and Gulf port cities.
+Half of the Germans headed to farms, especially in the Midwest (with some to Texas), and the other half became craftsmen in urban areas.

-Nativism took the form of political anti-Catholicism directed mostly at the Irish (as well as Germans).
+Nativism took the form of political anti-Catholicism directed mostly at the Irish, as well as Germans.
 It became important briefly in the mid-1850s in the guise of the Know Nothing party.
 Most of the Catholics and German Lutherans became Democrats, and most of the other Protestants joined the new Republican Party.
 During the Civil War, ethnic communities supported the war and produced large numbers of soldiers on both sides.
 Riots broke out in New York City and other Irish and German strongholds in 1863 when a draft was instituted, particularly in light of the provision exempting those who could afford payment.

-Immigration totaled 8,385 in 1820, with immigration totals gradually increasing to 23,322 by the year 1830; for the 1820s decade immigration more than doubled to 143,000.
+Immigration totaled 8,385 in 1820, with immigration totals gradually increasing to 23,322 by 1830; for the 1820s, immigration more than doubled to 143,000.
 Between 1831 and 1840, immigration more than quadrupled to a total of 599,000.
-These included about 207,000 Irish, starting to emigrate in large numbers following Britain's easing of travel restrictions, and about 152,000 Germans, 76,000 British, and 46,000 French, constituting the next largest immigrant groups of the decade.
+They included about 207,000 Irish, who started to emigrate in large numbers after Britain's easing of travel restrictions, and about 152,000 Germans, 76,000 British, and 46,000 French, the next-largest immigrant groups of the decade.